MicrosoftDocs/customer-insights/ci-docs/export-dynamics365-marketing.md

 ---
-title: "Export Customer Insights data to Dynamics 365 Marketing"
+title: "Export segments to Dynamics 365 Marketing"
 description: "Learn how to configure the connection and export to Dynamics 365 Marketing." ms.date: 08/24/2021 ms.reviewer: mhart